elwinvdhazel/The-Wireframe-Kit/README.md

 ## :open_file_folder: What's inside?
 ### Text styles
 The Wireframe Kit includes a set of predefined text styles.
-To sync the textstyles, use the [Sketch Style Libraries](https://github.com/sigtm/sketch-style-libraries) plugin.
+To sync the text styles, use the [Sketch Style Libraries](https://github.com/sigtm/sketch-style-libraries) plugin.

 ### Symbols
 The Wireframe Kit includes all the basic symbols you’ll need for your next project.